-Like people, dogs can occasionally suffer from compulsive disorders that cause them to repeat behaviors over and over again.
+Like people, dogs can occasionally suffer from compulsive disorders that cause them to repeat certain behaviors.

 Air licking in dogs can be a compulsive disorder and may respond to treatment.
-So it is important to seek help from your vet.
+For that reason, it is important to seek help from your vet.

 Dogs that are nervous or sensitive are more likely to air lick than confident, calm dogs.

-Dogs are suffering from stress or trauma – after being rehomed for example – may lick repeatedly.
-Either in an attempt to sooth themselves or to try and appease those around them.
+Dogs suffering from stress or trauma may air lick repeatedly, after being rehomed for example.
+This may be an attempt to soothe themselves or to try and appease those around them.

-Dogs that are ill may also be more likely to lick the air.
+Dogs that are ill are also more likely to lick the air.

-If your dog starts licking the air you’ll first want to rule out a source of stress.
+If your dog starts licking the air more than occasionally, you’ll first want to rule out a source of stress.

 Ask yourself if your dog has any reason to be anxious or upset.
-Have you changed his routine in any way – altered the way you discipline him.
-Are you trying out a new type of training.
+Have you changed his routine in any way?
+Have you altered the way you discipline him?
+Are you trying out a new type of training?

-Has anyone special to him been absent – has another pet or family member died for instance.
+Has anyone special to him been absent?
+For instance, has another pet or family member died or moved away recently?

-Unless the problem resolves when you reassure and comfort your dog or change your training methods, you need to get veterinary help
+Unless the problem resolves when you reassure and comfort your dog or change your training methods, it’s best to consult your veterinarian.

-If you can’t think of a reason that your dog could be anxious, or if the air licking continues, make an appointment to get your dog checked by a qualified vet.
+If you can’t think of anything that could be making your dog anxious or stressed, or if the air licking continues, make an appointment to get your dog checked by a qualified vet.

-Prompt veterinary attention is important, as the longer you leave the air licking problem, the harder it may be to treat.
+Prompt veterinary attention is important as the longer you leave an air licking problem, the harder it may be to treat successfully.

 Bécuwe-Bonneta, V. Bélangera, M. Franka, D. Parenta, J. Hélie, P. “Gastrointestinal disorders in dogs with excessive licking of surfaces.”
 Journal of Veterinary Behavior.
 2012.